Why are you not happy?

 Often, the surface level will mean that you know the whom, what and where of you.
 To realize the why and how (about your self and your motivations and desires) requires much more work

-* I am tired all of the time —> * I worry too much about everyone and I do not take care of myself as well as I
+*I worry too much about everyone and I do not take care of myself as well as I should.

 Step 1) Do some soul searching.